 A pack of playing cards

 You can play simple card games (see this amazing list of card games that even 3-year-olds can play!).
 Or just let the kids play with the cards.
 They can order them, match them, arrange them, build with them, throw them (my youngest son loved building a card castle and then flicking cards at it to knock it over), do tricks with them, shuffle them, fan them, balance them on their heads, or make up stories about the kings and queens.
 There’s not much you can’t do with a pack of cards and some imagination.

 If you’ve got a pop up or two-man tent and a little bit of space you could set up camp for the night.
 Add torches and hot chocolate for authenticity.

 Download some printables

 Need a quietening down activity?
-There are lots of sites like Activity Village where you can print off colouring sheets and Join the Dots and simple paper craft ideas.
+There are lots of sites like Activity Village where you can print off colouring sheets and Join the Dots and simple paper craft indoor play ideas.

 Let them get bored